 This lectin-free soda bread is good warm, out of the oven, with a bit of butter or even nut butter.
 Makes a perfect breakfast on special occasions, like St. Patrick’s Day, of course.
 It’s also easy to make and doesn’t require unusual ingredients, and these are usually ingredients that every lectin-free foodie has in their pantry.

 From my Cookbook: Teff-Hazelnut Bread & Wholesome Rosemary Bread Rolls

 These are two of my favorite ever gluten-free, lectin-free bread recipes, which you find in my book – The Living Well Without Lectins Cookbook.
 The Teff-Hazelnut Bread has a rye bread-like texture, only better tasting and lighter.
 The Rosemary Dinner Rolls are so easy to put together, and the dough is so versatile: you can use it to make pizza crust, and you can even fill the rolls with mixes of vegetables or meat.

 They are both vegan, so eggs- and dairy-free.

 If you still haven’t found what you were looking for, there is another option.
 You could buy a lectin-free ready-made mix of dry ingredients and follow the recipe on the package.

 Gundry MD Multi-Purpose Bread Mix is a convenient, versatile way to make everything from hamburgers and sandwiches to rustic baguettes and cinnamon rolls.
 You will get 20% off and save up to $18.00 when buying 3 bags or more of Gundry MD Multi-purpose bread mix in my Ambassador store.

 I hope you love having so many options for gluten-free, lectin-free bread recipes.
-Please leave a comment if you have any questions, need help or you make any of these recipes.
+Please comment if you have any questions, need help, or make any of these recipes.